mlan/docker-postfix-amavis/ROADMAP.md

 ## Pyzor

-Consider installing pyzor once it is avaiable in alpine:3.10
+Consider installing pyzor once it is available in alpine:3.10

+Include in build target `full` in Dockerfile

+Add configuration function in entrypoint.sh